Oak Hill home with pink flowers

 Photography & Events

-Photography is only allowed during operating hours, and will not be permitted during museum or private events.
-We recommend contacting the museum at (706) 368-6789 in advance of your visit to confirm that photo passes will be available.
+Photography is only allowed during museum operating hours, and will not be permitted during museum or private events.
+For more information, please contact the museum at 706.368.6789.

 Private event rentals at the Oak Hill home and Christopher Browning Pavilion are managed through Berry College's Events and Hospitality office.
 You can find more information about available venues and submit an event inquiry here.